andylindebros/ServerDrivenSwiftUI/README.md

 Maintain ios apps without making app releases.

-Deploy changes to the server and users will recieve changes within minutes.
+Deploy changes to the server and users will receive changes within minutes.

 This package describes how you can use server-driven UI together with SwiftUI.